Better understanding the people and processes behind great work, as well as an opportunity to make a new contact in the business.

 - Wednesday, Aug.
 23: Launch assignment and set into groups by due date

 Sunday-Monday, Nov.
-5-6: Round 3 due (Harrison Bush, Emma Keith, Supriya Sridhar)
+5-6: Round 3 due (Blake Bush, Emma Keith, Supriya Sridhar, Shelby Shepard)

 Sunday-Monday, Dec 3-4: Round 4 due (Abby Bitterman, Emily Nichols, Gabriel Stilwell, George Stoia)